 wlan0-sta has to match the name of the interface created by the first section.

-The specific-interface configuration sections must be appended in file /etc/config/lime in addition to the already existing generic configuration.
+The specific-interface configuration sections must be appended in file /etc/config/lime-node in addition to the already existing generic configuration.

 In the third section,